- Practice Areas

 Boating is one of America’s favorite pastimes, especially in beautiful California.
 Millions of Americans take their boats out every year to cruise through the harbor or go out to sea.
 Unfortunately, accidents often happen.
-In 2012, there were an estimated 473 boating accidents in California alone, leading to property damage, injuries, and in some cases, death.
+In 2016, there were an estimated 322 boating accidents in Southern California alone, leading to property damage, 116 injuries, and 14 fatalities.

 Boat accidents range in severity from mild property damage to serious injury or multiple fatalities.
 We have seen the entire range of causes for boating, water skiing and rafting accidents and will investigate fully to determine every potential scenario of liability.
 In some cases, boating accidents are caused by another person’s negligence, and that might mean you have the right to a personal injury claim.